Carnoustie/theinfinitelibrary/README.md

 Writing social media app for bookworms in go (backend) and typescript (react) frontend.
-No AI assistant or copy-paste-coding allowed :)
+Minimal use of AI assistants and no copy-paste-coding to preserve control of codebase.

 Frontend runs at an adress hooked to the following domain name: